IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Problem Formulation

 Equation~\ref{eq:queue} illustrates the worst-case queuing delay based on the arrival rate and the batch size.
 The first request that arrives in a batch should wait for $b_s - 1$ additional request before being sent to the models.

+The formal definition of the metric $\accuracy$ (explained in Section \ref{subsec:problem-formulation:accuracy}) for the accuracy of the end-to-end pipeline is defined in Equation \ref{eq:pas}. $\accuracy$ is computed by multiplying the accuracies of the active models in each stage of the inference pipeline.

-The multiobjective goal (\ref{eq:objective}) is to maximize the end-to-end accuracy of the pipeline and minimize the cost.
-Based on the definition described in section \ref{sec:problem-formulation:accuracy}, the pipeline's end-to-end accuracy is achieved by summing each stage's active model normalized accuracy.
+The multi-objective goal (\ref{eq:objective}) is to maximize the end-to-end accuracy of the pipeline and minimize the cost.
 The cost objective is achieved in two ways, using smaller models (models with fewer resource requirements) and using the least number of replicas for them.
 The batch size for each model should be chosen carefully, as larger batch sizes will increase the utilization and throughput of the entire load and the per batch latency.
+It is worth mentioning that the \namex{} multi-objective formulation is agnostic to inference pipeline accuracy definition (as also shown later in Appendix \ref{appendix-accuracy-definition}).
+The existing end-to-end inference graph accuracy definition can be substituted with potentially better future inference pipeline accuracy definitions.

+The two variables $\alpha$ and $\beta$ adjust the preference level given to each objective.
 We should find a batch that increases utilization on a reasonable scale.
-Following \cite{razavi2022fa2}, we have added a small penalty term for the batch size in the objective function $\delta$ that tries to keep the batch sizes in a reasonable amount.

-The two variables $\alpha$ and $\beta$ adjust the preference level given to each objective.
-We now can describe the auto-configuration of the three online configuration knobs explained in section \ref{sec:configuration-space} as an IP problem:
+Following \cite{razavi2022fa2}, we have added a small penalty term for batch size in the objective function $\delta$ that tries to minimize batch sizes until lowering batch sizes causes instability in the system (the system throughput becomes lower than the incoming workload).
+We now can describe the auto-configuration of the three online configuration knobs explained in Section \ref{subsec:configuration-space} as an IP problem:

 The chosen combination of models should be able to meet the latency (\ref{eq:ilp:latency}) constraint of the pipeline.
-The pipeline $SLA$ aggregates per stage $SLA$ as described in Section~\ref{sec:problem-formulation:profiler}.
-The end-to-end latency of the pipeline is obtained by summing the inference latency of the chosen model variant $l_{s}(b_{s})$ and the queuing time of each model server $q_{s}(b_{s})$ in the inference path.
+The pipeline $SLA_P$ is the aggregate of per-stage $SLA_s$ as described in Section~\ref{subsec:problem-formulation:profiler}.
+The end-to-end latency of the pipeline is obtained by summing the inference latency of the chosen model variant $l_{s}(b_{s})$ and the queueing time of each model server $q_{s}(b_{s})$ in the inference path.
 Also, the sum of the throughput of all replicas of an active model should be higher than the arrival rate \ref{eq:ilp:throughtput} into the pipeline.